Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 While we actually really like the simplicity and clean, modern look of Magoosh’s online platform, Blueprint just offers the superior digital experience.
 Their user interface is off the charts and really sets the bar among companies in the LSAT prep space.
+Honestly, it’s not even close.
 It’s clear they’ve invested serious resources in establishing a user-first dashboard.
 Advantage: Blueprint.

 Blueprint offers a very robust set of supplementary resources, including simulated proctored exams, near daily live online review sessions, personalized study plans, and more.
 Now, you might be thinking that Magoosh doesn’t offer any extras at all as the budget player, but you’d be wrong.
 They offer up 24/7 email support, suggested study schedules, and helpful blog articles.
 But all in all, if you want your LSAT prep with all the fixings, Blueprint gets the nod.
 Advantage: Blueprint.